paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-107-renewable-energy-research-and-development.md

 (4) **Biobased product** — The term “biobased product” means a product determined by the Secretary to be a commercial or industrial product (other than food or feed) that is—

-  (A) composed, in whole or in significant part, of biological products, including renewable domestic agricultural materials and forestry materials; or
+  (A) composed, in whole or in significant part, of biological products, including renewable domestic agricultural materials, renewable chemicals, and forestry materials; or

   (B) an intermediate ingredient or feedstock.